Fellme/King_County_Housing_Fell/README.md

 - The living space (`sqft_living`) has the highest correlation to price.
 This means we want to prioritize maximizing the actual home versus the increasing the size of the yard.
 Since bathrooms outranked bedrooms in correlation, I would suggest having crews focus on updating or adding bathrooms to the home if renovating.
 If they are trying to sell the home or purchase a new one, then I would prioritize highlighting bathrooms
 ***************************************
 ## Modeling
 Before running a model I split my data into categorical and numerical.
 The categorical data included `waterfront`,`condition`,`grade`,`greenbelt`,`nuisance`,`view`,`heat_source`,'sewer_system`,`month`, and  `renovated`.
 I used the one-hot endcoded technique to provide dummy values for modeling.
-After running separate Simple Linear Regressions on each variable, I selected those with the highest r-squared values.
+After running seperate Linear Regressions on each variable, I selected those with the highest r-squared values.

 > Highest R-Squared Numerical Features Highest to Lowest
 >